mjhouse/enumrs/README.md

 # Contributing

 Anyone is welcome to contribute.
 It's a small crate, so your contributions are likely to have a large impact on the future of this library.
 I'll review and discuss any pull requests, but there may be a bit of a delay.
 Don't hesitate to ping me over and over for a review until I respond.

-# Future

-## Overview

-The future development of this crate should tend toward simplicity and robustness.
-If possible, there should be only a few attributes to remember, and using those attributes should be a simple and intuitive process.
-This might not always be possible, as there are likely going to be edge cases (like providing names for generated functions) that require additional attributes, but simple and robust is the goal.

-## Features

-### Add configuration attributes

-Currently, `Tagged` generates a function for each tag name, and this might not always be what we want.
-There should be a way to specify particular function names to use instead of the defaults.
-So a tag named 'id' could be configured to generate a function called (for example) 'get_id()' instead of the default 'id()'.